Current as of: May, 15, 2018 – 21:20 CEST

 - Dossier: HOLZINGER (2016) Dossier interactive Machine Learning Health Informatics

 - Watch the video of Andreas Holzinger: https://youtu.be/lc2hvuh0FwQ

 - Watch the video of Google DeepMindHealth: https://youtu.be/teZ2m5oTKwM

 - “Medicine is so complex, the challenges are so great … we need everything that we can bring to make our diagnostics more precise, more accurate and our therapeutics more focused on that patient.”
-Sir Malcolm GRANT, NHS England, in: Machine learning : ROYAL SOCIETY Conference report, Part of the conference series Breakthrough science and technologies Transforming our future), https://royalsociety.org/topics-policy/projects/machine-learning
+Sir Malcolm GRANT, NHS England, in: Machine learning : ROYAL SOCIETY Conference report, Part of the conference series Breakthrough science and technologies Transforming our future with machine learning), https://royalsociety.org/topics-policy/projects/machine-learning

 Watch the videos: https://www.youtube.com/playlist?list=PLg7f-TkW11iX3JlGjgbM2s8E1jKSXUTsG

 Lecture 02 – Week 11 – March, 13, 2018

 Module 02 – Health Data Jungle: Selected Topics on Fundamentals of Data and Information Entropy